learn-co-curriculum/Intro-to-Lifecycle-Methods-Discussion-Questions/README.md

 ```
 "

-Use your knowledge of component *state* and with your group research two component *life cycle method* `componentDidMount` and `componentWillUnmount` to solve this challenge in a more sensible way
+Use your knowledge of component *state* and with your group research two component *life cycle methods* `componentDidMount` and `componentWillUnmount` to solve this challenge in a more sensible way